 If you’re ready to take a closer look at your data storage practices and maximize their ability to protect your data, you’ve come to the right place.
 Read on for a few simple things you can do today to make sure you’re keeping every piece of private data under lock and key.

 Is it comprehensive?
 Does it cover every device, including printers and scanners?
 As we’ve talked about before, these devices have hard drives that store information—and they can be hacked by outside forces, compromising the data within.
-In fact, according to the Ponemon Institute, 64 percent of IT managers believe their printers are likely infected with malware.
-But here’s the kicker: at the same time, 56 percent of enterprise companies ignore printers in their endpoint security strategy.

 We get it: it’s easy to overlook printers when developing a security strategy.
 Compared to other issues (cloud technology, unsecured wi-fi and BYOD policies, just to name a few) secure printing can seem like small potatoes.
 But they all store valuable data, so it’s essential to make sure these devices are all included in your strategy.